rkalis/truffle-plugin-verify/README.md

    };
    ```

+When only verifying on Sourcify, no more steps are required.
+When verifying on Etherscan (and derived explorers like PolygonScan), the appropriate API keys need to be specified:

 3. Generate an API Key on your Etherscan account (see the [Etherscan website](https://etherscan.io/apis))
 4. Add your Etherscan API key to your truffle config (make sure to use something like `dotenv` so you don't commit the api key)